-The first time I went to Sydney (all the way back in 2007), I spent most of my days sitting in the botanical gardens, reading a book, and looking at the Opera House and Harbour Bridge.
-It was the of my trip and all I wanted to do was relax.
+The first time I went to Sydney (all the way back in 2007), I spent most of my days sitting in the botanical gardens, reading a book, and admiring the Opera House and Harbour Bridge.
+It was the end of my trip and all I wanted to do was relax.

-Growing up, I had heard always heard about how wonderful and beautiful Sydney was.
+Growing up, I had always heard about how wonderful and beautiful Sydney was.

 And it was true.
 Sydney was beautiful.
 I rarely ever got to my book.
 I was too enamored watching the harbor, relaxing in the gardens, and wandering the city’s walking trails and beaches.

 Over the years, I’ve visited Sydney a handful of times, exploring it more and more with each visit.
 I’ve developed local friends who have opened up their city to me.
-I’ve seen all the major attractions, stayed in most of the neighborhoods, most of the smaller attractions, and everything in between.
-I can rattle off restaurants, bars, and hidden markets and trails with the best of them.
+I’ve seen all the major attractions, stayed in most of the neighborhoods, seen most of the smaller attractions, and everything in between.
+I can rattle off restaurants, bars, and markets and trails with the best of them.

 If you ask me, Sydney is like no other city in the world.